Productivity8 min read· April 22, 2026

 • Building chatbots (customer support, lead qualification)

-• Batch processing documents (summarization, extraction)
+• Batch processing documents (summarization, extraction, classification)

 • Automating content creation (blog drafts, email responses)